girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 ### Autocompletion for Vim9 Script

-LSP for Vim9 script does not exist yet.
+(Shameless plug) LSP for Vim9 script does not exist yet.
 In the meantime, you can use the autocompletion extension for Vim9 script language [vimscript-complete](https://github.com/girishji/vimscript-complete.vim).